-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2018
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2019

 The private-purpose trust fund is reported using the economic resources measurement focus.
-Agency funds do not report a measurement focus as they do not report operations.

 C. Fund Accounting

 The City uses funds to maintain its financial records during the year.
 A fund is defined as a fiscal and accounting entity with a self-balancing set of accounts.
 There are three categories of funds: governmental, proprietary and fiduciary.